suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 gains the ability to construct and sign manifests, which allows the distributor the authority to sign code, effectively presenting the distributor with full control over the recipient.

-The alternative to this approach is to use a 2-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in
+The alternative to this approach is to use a two-manifest system, where the distributor constructs

+a new manifest that overrides the COSE_Encrypt using the dependency system defined in
 {{I-D.ietf-suit-trust-domains}}.
 This incurrs additional overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient